six-two/qr.html/README.md

 ## Changelog

+- 2025-02-09: Added qr-zip.html for transfering larger texts via QR codes.
-- 2024-09-14: Added more helpfull message when contents do not fit in a QR code with some actions that can help fix it.
+- 2024-09-14: Added more helpful message when contents do not fit in a QR code with some actions that can help fix it.
-- 2024-09-14: Changed the underlying QR code library to one that can handle special input (only numbers or alpha numeric input) more efficiently.
+- 2024-09-14: Changed the underlying QR code library to one that can handle special input (only numbers or alphanumeric input) more efficiently.
     This allows you to potentially store more information per QR code.
     A copy of the site with the old library is available at `qr-legacy.html`, but will likely not receive much future development.
 - You can provide an initial value for the textbox (and QR code) after a hashtag in the URL like this: <https://qr.15c.me/qr.html#Hello,%20world!%F0%9F%8E%89>